Redundando/slot_translator/README.md

 # slot_translator

-IDE to un the program: [Pycharm](https://www.jetbrains.com/pycharm/download/)
+Best IDE to run the program: [Pycharm](https://www.jetbrains.com/pycharm/download/)

 There are several python scripts in this project: